cryptocode/marble/README.md

 In short, you must provide a `value` field, a `check` function, an `execute` function and one or more `transform...` functions.

 ### Writing transformations
-Add one more functions starting with `transform...`
+Add one or more functions starting with `transform...`

 Marble will execute all combinations of the transformation functions.
 After every combination, `execute` is called followed by `check`.